Adapalene (On the skin)

 Swab, Lotion, Solution, Cream, Gel/Jelly

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Extra medicine will not make it work faster and may cause red, peeling, or irritated skin.

 - This medicine is usually applied in the evening.

 - Wash your hands with soap and water before and after you use this medicine.